isuruwe/wayfinderai/README.md

 Navigate with confidence using real-time path guidance and obstacle detection.

-This FLutter app created for Gemini API Developer Competition
+This Flutter app created for Gemini API Developer Competition

 Here's how it works: